Second Home Mortgage Rules in Canada

 Can I Afford a Second Home?
 Decision Framework

 Whether you can afford a second home in Canada depends on your combined debt service ratios with both mortgages included.
 Canadian lenders require a Total Debt Service (TDS) ratio of 44% or below across all debts.
-You'll need a minimum 20% down payment — CMHC insurance does not apply to second properties.
+Your minimum down payment depends on occupancy: as little as 5% if you will live in the property (via CMHC Second Home), or 20% if it is a rental or investment property you will not occupy.
 Most lenders also apply the OSFI stress test, qualifying you at your contract rate plus 2% or 5.25%, whichever is higher.

 What Household Income Do You Need? — By Second Home Price